-4.7 Wall Elongation
+4.6 Wall Elongation

-The elongation of the wall was calculated using the markers installed at the bottom region of each wall (87 in. or 2210 mm above the top of the base block), including the bottommost 3 in. or 76 mm (Figure 162).
-Elongation was defined as the change in the vertical distance between two adjacent markers on the same column of markers (see Figure 17) determined at the end of a loading step (Figure 9).
-Elongations for the loading steps associated with the target drift ratios of 0.75, 1, 1.5, 2, and 3% were calculated.
-For a drift ratio of 3%, elongation data for T5 were not available given that T5 failed before completing the first cycle to 3% drift, whereas for T6 the first cycle to 3% drift were used given that T6 failed during the second cycle.
-Vertical distributions of the calculated elongations are presented in Figure 184 and Figure 185 for T5 and T6, respectively.
+The elongation of the wall was calculated using the markers installed in the bottom region of each wall (87 in. or 2210 mm above the top of the base block), including the bottommost 3 in. or 76 mm (Figure 162).
+Elongation was defined as the change in the vertical distance between two adjacent markers on the same column of markers (see Figure 17) determined at the end of a loading step at zero force (Figure 9).
+Elongation of a layer was defined as the average of the elongations calculated for markers in columns 1 through 8 for that layer.
+Elongations were calculated for the loading steps associated with the target drift ratios of 0.75, 1, 1.5, and 2%.
+Elongation data for a drift ratio of 3% were not included because T5 failed before completing the first cycle to 3% drift.
+Vertical distributions of the calculated elongations for each layer are presented in Figure 178 and Figure 179 for T5 and T6, respectively.
 The bottom points in these figures correspond to the elongation calculated for a 3-in.
 (76-mm) thick layer, whereas 14-in.
-(356-mm) thick layer was used for other points.
+(356-mm) thick layers were used for other points.

 As shown in the figures, a nearly uniform elongation was recorded for drift ratios less than 1%, with maximum elongations of approximately 0.02 in.
 (0.5 mm) for T5 and 0.03 in.
 (0.8 mm) for T6.
 These values are an indication of very limited damage.
 As the imposed drift ratio increased, the elongation over the height of the wall increased.
-Starting at a drift ratio of 1.5%, the distribution of the elongation changed considerably between the specimens.
+Starting at a drift ratio of 1.5%, the distribution of the elongation changed considerably between specimens.
 The elongation profile for T5 was approximately uniform over the height with a maximum of 0.07 in.
 (2 mm) for Layer 2 at elevations between 17 and 31 in.
 (432 and 787 mm) above the base, while the elongation profile for T6 showed a more pronounced increase for Layers 1 and 2, with a maximum of 0.13 in.
 (3.3 mm).
 This deformation was nearly twice the elongation of T5.

 At a drift ratio of 2%, both walls exhibited maximum elongations in Layers 1 and 2 at elevations between 3 and 31 in.
 (76 and 787 mm).
-The maximum elongation for T5 was of 0.12 in.
+The maximum elongation for T5 was 0.12 in.
 (3 mm), whereas 0.25 in.
-(6.4 mm) was reported for T6.
+(6.4 mm) was calculated for T6.
 Even though the elongation profiles of both walls were similar at this level of drift ratio, the elongation of T6 was approximately two times that of T5.
 These differences may be due to the tensile-to-yield strength ratios of the No. 6 (19) primary flexural reinforcement with $f_t/f_y=1.33$ for T5 and $f_t/f_y=1.18$ for T6.
-In addition, the No. 6 (19) bars in T5 did not exhibit a yield plateau, which helped reduce plastic deformations.
-The ratio of maximum-to-minimum residual deformation at a drift ratio of 2% was approximately 2 for T5 and 4 for T6.
+The ratio of maximum deformation to minimum residual deformation, at a drift ratio of 2%, was approximately 2 for T5 and 4 for T6.

-4.8 Wall Stiffness
+4.7 Wall Stiffness

-Two types of stiffness were calculated for each wall, the effective initial stiffness (K_e) and the unloading stiffness (K_u) .
-Stiffness K_e is defined as the secant stiffness to the notional yield point (Δ_y, F_y) of an idealized force-deformation relationship (Figure 186).
-Stiffness K_u is defined as the secant stiffness from the maximum displacement of a loading cycle to the point of zero force (Figure 186).
+Two measures of stiffness were calculated for each wall, the effective initial stiffness (K_e) and the unloading stiffness (K_u) .
+Stiffness K_e is defined as the secant stiffness to the notional yield point (Δ_y, F_y) of an idealized force-deformation relationship (Figure 180).
+Stiffness K_u is defined as the secant stiffness from the maximum displacement of a loading cycle to the point of zero force (Figure 180).
 Both K_e and K_u are key parameters for representing nonlinear response of reinforced concrete members subjected to strong ground motions.
-[65,85]
+[66,85]

-4.8.1 Effective Initial Stiffness
+4.7.1 Effective Initial Stiffness